 Now, in 2018, AMD is poised to release the rumored Threadripper 2990X which, if rumors are to be believed, is a $1,700 (£1,300, AU$2,300) 32-core 64-thread behemoth.
 If it’s actually real, Intel is going to want to come out with something to compete.

 Enter Coffee Lake-X.

-Now, Coffee Lake-X supposedly existed at one point, only to be later cancelled by Intel, according to some speculation from the Motley Fool.
-However, seeing how Intel Cascade Lake-X is going to be a server-based platform, rather than the new High-end desktop (HEDT) platform, that leaves Intel with nothing to compete with the Ryzen Threadripper 2nd Generation processors set to come out later this year.
-We think Intel has something up its sleeve.
+Now, according to the latest speculation, Coffee Lake-X did exist at one point, only to be scrapped by Intel, according to speculation from the Motley Fool.
+However, seeing how Intel Cascade Lake-X will likely be a server based platform, rather than the new high-end desktop (HEDT) platform, that leaves Intel with nothing to compete with the Ryzen Threadripper 2990WX.
+And, if this leaked roadmap is to be believed, we could see Intel’s next HEDT platform launching later this year.

 We don’t have any concrete information at this point – we don’t even know if it’ll be called Coffee Lake-X, but that doesn’t mean we can’t speculate.
 So, keep this page bookmarked, as we’ll update it as soon as we get more information.

 - What is it?
 Intel’s potential next HEDT platform

 This is where things get a little hard to predict.
 If our earlier speculation is true, and Intel uses Coffee Lake-X to compete with Threadripper 2nd Generation, we might see an announcement soon – the first chips of this series are slated to release in Q3 2018.

 However, while it’s hard to even find vague speculation about Coffee Lake-X, we have seen a leaked roadmap that points to a ‘Basin Falls Refresh’ launching in the HEDT space later this year.
 Whether that’s Coffee Lake-X or not, we’re not sure, but we won’t have to wait long to find out.